btihen/btihen_dev/content/posts/ruby/rails_protected_modules/index.md

 amount + Taxes::TaxA.new.tax(amount) + Taxes::TaxB.tax(amount)
 ```

-If we rewrite the code with a clear API and boundaries it might look like:
+If we rewrite the code with boundaries within the namespace, then it might look like:
 ```
 module Taxes
   class TaxA